akhiljozph/proman/README.md

 # Proman - Project Management System

-A full-stack monorepo project using React, NestJS, Prisma, PostgreSQL, Redis, and Docker.
+A full-stack monorepo project for project management using React, NestJS, Prisma, PostgreSQL, Redis, and Docker.

 ## Prerequisites